AnantharamanLab/SulfurReviewPaper/TOL_sulfur/README.md

 **2 Run hmmsearch for GTDB_release202_species_rep_genomes**

-The GTDB release202 species rep genomes were downloaded from the [database](https://data.gtdb.ecogenomic.org/releases/release202/202.0/).
+The GTDB release 202 species rep genomes were downloaded from the [database](https://data.gtdb.ecogenomic.org/releases/release202/202.0/).

 Individual genomes were annotated by Prodigal and all proteins were concatenated into "concat_gtdbtk_genomes2.faa".
 The concat protein file was used for hmmsearch